The Prepped Team

 Another great thing about taking a career aptitude test is it could lead you to a career path you never even knew existed.
 For example, uncovering your strength in empathizing with others might result in a career as a bereavement counsellor.

-Here are 7 personality tests and career quizzes you can take online.
+Here are 7 personality tests and career quizzes you can take online to help you find your ideal career path.
 A free version of each of these tests listed below and with some of the more well-respected tests, an in-depth paid version is also available.

 What is it: The Myers-Briggs Type Indicator test (also commonly referred to as MBTI) was developed in the 1940s by Isabel Briggs Myers and Katharine Briggs, based on the theory of psychological types introduced by Carl Jung.
 The test is based on a series of questions where participants rate their preference to each question.
 The MBTI test is designed to identify a person’s personality type, strengths, and preferences.
 It's also one of the most widely used personality tests in the world.